notRobot200/deeplearningonarduino/README.md

 The following hardware and software were used in this project.

 Hardware:
-- breadboard 830 point mb-102
+- Breadboard 830 point mb-102
-- arduino UNO r3 ch340
+- Arduino UNO r3 ch340
-- arduino UNO cable 30cm
+- Arduino UNO cable 30cm
-- male to male jumper cables
+- Male to male jumper cables
-- led green and red
+- Led green and red
-- buzzer
+- Buzzer
-- laptop that has a webcam
+- Laptop that has a webcam

 Software:
+- Arduino IDE
--
+- PyCharm